Building your own home gym is more convenient, time efficient, and (potentially) cheaper than going to a commercial gym.

 Although they aren’t essential, dip stations also aren’t expensive, so I recommend adding one after you’ve purchased the essentials listed earlier (if you want to include dips in your routine, that is).

-I recommend the Rogue Monster Matador, which is a dip station that attaches to the Rogue Monster power rack I listed earlier, saving space.
+I recommend the Rogue Monster Matador, which costs $145 and is a dip station that attaches to the Rogue Monster power rack I listed earlier, saving space.

-If you want a more affordable option, go with the Ultimate Body Press Dip Bar Fitness Station.
+If you want a more affordable option, go with the Ultimate Body Press Dip Bar Fitness Station, which costs $85.
 It’s cheap, collapses down for storage, and is easy to move around.

-I recommend the Rogue GH-1 glute-ham raise.
-It’s a simple, attractive, and fairly priced (some companies charge $800+ for similar machines).
+I recommend the Rogue GH-1 glute-ham raise, which costs $555.
+It’s simple, attractive, and fairly priced (some companies charge $800+ for similar machines).

 The lat pulldown machine is a great back exercise for using more or less of your bodyweight in a pullup motion.

-I recommend the Rogue lat pulldown machine.
-It’s well designed and featured high quality cables and pulleys that won’t wear out (which is the main problem with lat pulldown machines), and it also lets you do cable rows, which are another excellent back exercise.
+I recommend the Rogue lat pulldown machine, which costs $2,950.
+It’s well designed and features high quality cables and pulleys that won’t wear out (which is the main problem with lat pulldown machines), and it also lets you do cable rows, which are another excellent back exercise.

-If you want a more affordable option, go with the Valor Fitness CB-12 Plate Loading Lat Pull Down.
+If you want a more affordable option, go with the Valor Fitness CB-12 Plate Loading Lat Pull Down, which costs $329.
 It’s durable and uses regular weight plates, which saves space and shipping fees.